-Next, they’ll take your medical history.
-They’ll ask you about your symptoms, what medications you’re currently taking, and if you have any underlying health conditions.
+They may also take your medical history.
+They may ask you about your symptoms, what medications you’re currently taking, and if you have any underlying health conditions.

-An electrocardiogram (ECG) will be used to detect and characterize the bradycardia.
+A doctor uses an electrocardiogram (ECG) to detect and characterize bradycardia.
 This test measures the electrical signals that pass through your heart using several small sensors attached to your chest.
-Results are recorded as a wave pattern.
+It delivers results as a wave pattern.